BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 Javascript has its own Google Earth Engine platform can be reachable from any browser.
 The browser link is (https://code.earthengine.google.com/)

-When we start the code; ,it sends a request to servers for compute and then gets results.
+When we start the code; it sends a request to servers for compute and then gets results.
 So it will need internet connection.

 ![alt text](https://github.com/axecasper/Google-Earth-Engine-Forrest-Fire/blob/master/images/01_What%20is%20Google%20Earth%20Engine_.png "Logo Title Text 1")